-I know it's already autumn and everybody's starting with their pumpkin pies and whatnots.
-But since it's already autumn also and we're already planning our holidays meals (don't tell me you haven't yet!), I've been meaning to share these peanut butter cheesecake tarts with you.
+I know it's already autumn and everybody's starting with their pumpkin pies and whatnot.
+But since it's already autumn also and we're already planning our holiday meals (don't tell me you haven't yet!), I've been meaning to share these peanut butter cheesecake tarts with you.

-If you haven't check out my super easy buttery flaky tart shells recipe, then I think you should *wink!*.
+If you haven't checked out my super easy buttery flaky tart shells recipe, then I think you should *wink!*.

 These peanut butter cheesecake tarts are a must-try.